The Bankrate promise

 Though a career in the medical field can be lucrative, many doctors leave medical school with six-figure debt.
-The average medical school graduate owes more than $203,062 in total student loan debt, according to the Association of American Medical Colleges.
+The average medical school graduate owes over $205,037 in total student loan debt.
 Almost one-fifth of medical students leave school with $300,000 or more in debt.

-Though the debt load can be daunting, there are strategies that can help with repayment, like income-driven repayment plans, forgiveness programs, employer assistance and more.
+Though the debt load can be daunting, some strategies can help with repayment, like income-driven repayment plans, forgiveness programs and employer assistance.
 By reorganizing your debt or finding ways to cut back your balance, you should be able to find a plan that is easier on your budget.

 5 strategies for paying off medical school debt